Our expert can show how FuseBase beats Google Keep for your tasksBook a demo

 - While label – customize your organizations and workspaces with your branding.

 - Powerful editor – Create and edit your content how you want.
-Each block in Nimbus Platform is moveable, so you can drag and drop them to arrange your notes however you like.
+Each block in FuseBase is moveable, so you can drag and drop them to arrange your notes however you like.
 You can manage your notes in various ways.
 For instance, you can restrict access by page or give different permissions to different users.

 - Tables – Use tables to manage tasks, projects and to create databases, with several table types available, including columns for attaching files, checking your progress, keeping track of tasks, adding links, etc.